 The areas of Galactica where Dykstra's hand was most evident are those where he was left relatively free to pursue his own personal tastes and visions.
 The remarkable flying sequences fulfill the promise of Star Wars's "dogfights."
 Where the starfighters seemed confined to very strict maneuvers in the film, they appear more realistic here, able to dip, glide, and turn in exceptionally fluid flight.

 Although it was produced for US television, Battlestar Galactica was edited down to two hours and released as a feature film in Europe and Canada.
 While visiting Universal Studios (production and distribution company for the series), I was able to first see the film by invitation of the Mattel Toy Company, which was merchandising a line of toys and model kits based on the series.
 Having spoken to Dykstra and Larson before seeing the film, I was aware of its shortcomings.
 Made for television, it's unfair to judge the visuals on a big screen, but the quality of Dykstra's work is evident throughout.
 Those faults he mentioned in our conversation were barely noticeable.

 "I'm very dissatisfied with the quality for theatrical release," Dykstra said.
 "It's bothersome.
 The scope of a show with this quantity of special effects material is not made for a forty-foot screen format.
 There's a myriad of things that are sophistications for television.
 They make it work on tv but are wrong for a feature release."

 Battlestar Galactica Classic

 In the deepest reaches of space, the fight to save all human life from extinction has begun.
-Battlestar Gaactica, created by Glen Larson, starred Lorne Greene, Richard Hatch, and Dirk Benedict, and aired from 1978 to 1979.
+Battlestar Galactica, created by Glen Larson, starred Lorne Greene, Richard Hatch, and Dirk Benedict, and aired from 1978 to 1979.